 We will monitor evaluate and review the success of the impact of the pupil premium funding.

-This policy will play an important part in the educational development of the individual pupils who are entitled to the Pupil Premium.
+This strategy will play an important part in the educational development of the individual pupils who are entitled to the Pupil Premium.

 We will ensure that these pupils are treated equally and as favourably as others and that the additional funding is used well to address the challenges they face.